ethancqy/ethancqy/README.md

 ## Hi there! 👋
 I'm Ethan, an incoming Data Science student at National University of Singapore.
-My interests range from data science and machine learning to psychology and finance.
+I have many interests, but here are a few: Data Science, Machine Learning, Finance, Cognitive Psychology, Analytical Philosophy.

 ### ⭐ Currently, I am:
 * Getting ready for university.